google861b13805231bae6.html

 1998 Clos Thou Petite Manseng Jurancon

-This wine echoed the elegance of a well-aged Château d’Yquem—but with a wild, Pyrenean soul and a far gentler price tag.
+This exquisite wine echoes the elegance of a well-aged Château d’Yquem—but with a wild, Pyrenean soul and a far gentler price tag.
+The experience at Clos Thou is truly a celebration of place and craftsmanship.

 Comments